learningequality/ka-lite-installers/osx/setup-files/README.md

     1.1.
 Go to the `~/.kalite/content/` folder.
     1.2.
 Copy the contents to your preferred location.
 1. To change the `KALITE_HOME` environment variable using the `KA Lite` application, follow the steps bellow.
     1. Launch `KA Lite` application
     1. Open the `KA Lite` preferences dialog.
     1. Choose your preferred location in the `KA Lite data path`.
     1. Click `Apply` button.
-   1. Navigate to system terminal and run the following commands: (This will create a new black database for the selected `KA Lite data path` location)
+    1. Navigate to system terminal and run the following commands: (This will create a new blank database for the selected `KA Lite data path` location)
    		* `kalite manage syncdb --noinput`
-   		* `kalite manage init_content_items --overwrite`
+   		* `kalite manage init_content_items --overwrite` (# REF: https://github.com/learningequality/ka-lite/issues/4682#issuecomment-159113225)
    		* `kalite manage setup --noinput`
-   1. Click `Start KA Lite` button in the `KA Lite` application
+    1. Click `Start KA Lite` button in the `KA Lite Preferences` dialog.
 1. We suggest you make a backup of your installation contents at `~/.kalite/` before using the controls at the `Advanced` tab.
 1. On the `Advanced` tab, you can click on the `Setup` button which will re-setup your KA-Lite installation.
 This will take a few minutes and be careful because you may lose data!
 1. Also on the `Advanced` tab, there's a `Reset App` button that will clear settings and files that were created by the app.
 This will set the KA-Lite environment as if the app was not yet installed.
 Please be very careful with this button and only use this in case you encounter issues in your installation.